-The Mathematical Society of Japan (MSJ) inaugurated the Takagi Lectures as research survey lectures at the highest level by the finest contemporary mathematicians.
-The lectures are intended for a wide range of mathematicians, and are to be held twice a year.
+The Mathematical Society of Japan (MSJ) inaugurated the Takagi Lectures as prestigious research survey lectures.
+The Takagi Lectures are the first series of the MSJ-official lectures in mathematics to be honored with this respected Japanese mathematician's name [2].
+The lectures are intended for a wide range of mathematicians, and are as a rule held twice a year.
 The first Takagi Lectures took place in November 2006 at RIMS, Kyoto.
-Since then Takagi Lectures have been delivered by the following distinguished mathematicians: S. Bloch, J.-P. Bourguignon, É. Ghys, M. Khovanov, M. Kontsevich, P.-L. Lions, J. Makino, P. Malliavin, D. McDuff, K.-H. Neeb, N. Nekrasov, H. Ooguri, S. Smale, O. Viro, D.-V. Voiculescu, C. Voisin and M. Yor.
+Since then Takagi Lectures have been delivered by the following distinguished mathematicians: Y. Benoist, S. Bloch, J.-P. Bourguignon, S. Brendle, A. Connes, É. Ghys, S. Gukov, M. Harris, M. Hopkins, U. Jannsen, C. Khare, C. Kenig, M. Khovanov, M. Kontsevich, P.-L. Lions, J. Makino, P. Malliavin, D. McDuff, J. McKernan, A. Naor, K.-H. Neeb, N.A.
+Nekrasov, H. Ooguri, S. Smale, O. Viro, D.-V. Voiculescu, C. Voisin, and M. Yor.

-The Takagi Lectures bear the name of the creator of Class Field Theory, Professor Teiji Takagi (1875-1960).
-In Japan, he is known also as the founder of the Japanese School of modern mathematics (see Miyake's article [3]).
-Internationally, he served as the first Fields Medal Committee Members in 1936 together with G. D. Birkhoff, É. Cartan, C. Carathéodory, and F. Severi.
+The Takagi Lectures bear the name of the principal creator of Class Field Theory and the father of modern mathematical Professor Teiji Takagi (1875-1960).
+In Japan, he is also known as the founder of the Japanese School of modern mathematics [1,3].
+Internationally, he served as one of the first Fields Medal Committee Members in 1936 together with G.D.
+Birkhoff, É. Cartan, C. Carathéodory, and F. Severi.

-The seventh Takagi Lectures are to be held in cooperation with the University of Tokyo on November 21 - 23, 2009 with the distinguished lecturers M. Harris, M. Hopkins, U. Jannsen, C. Khare and J. McKernan.
-As 2010 marks the 50th anniversary of the death of Teiji Takagi, the current schedule has been expanded from the traditional two days to include a third day.
+The eleventh Takagi Lectures are to be held in cooperation with the University of Tokyo on November 17-18, 2012 with the distinguished lecturers P.F.
+Baum, A. Lubotzky, and R. Seiringer.

 The lecture notes of the Takagi Lectures are to be published by the Japanese Journal of Mathematics (JJM).
-It is the oldest continuously published mathematical journal in Japan (founded in 1924) and its 3rd series was relaunched in 2006 as a mathematical journal of research survey articles of the highest scientific level in cooperation with Springer.
-The new editors of JJM, Y. Kawahigashi, H. Nakajima, K. Ono, T. Saito and me also serve as the organizers of the Takagi Lectures.
+It is the oldest continuously published mathematical journal in Japan (founded in 1924) and its third series was relaunched in 2006 as a mathematical journal of research survey articles of the highest scientific level in cooperation with Springer.
+The editors of JJM, Y. Kawahigashi, ii T. Kobayashi

+H. Nakajima, K. Ono, T. Saito, and myself also serve as the organizers of the Takagi Lectures.
 The videos of the lectures will be available on the Internet.

-This scheme of the Takagi Lectures is intended to enhance its mission to continue the advancement of mathematics, not only in Japan but also in the whole world.
+This scheme of the Takagi Lectures is intended to support its mission to continue the advancement of mathematics, not only in Japan but throughout the world.

-The Takagi Lectures are financially supported by the surplus from the International Congress of Mathematicians, which was held in Kyoto in 1990, funding provided by the MSJ.
-Furthermore, the current Takagi Lectures are also supported by the Global COE Program offered by the University of Tokyo's Graduate School of Mathematical Sciences.
+The Takagi Lectures are financially supported by the surplus from the International Congress of Mathematicians, which was held in Kyoto in 1990, with funding provided by the MSJ.